Aru23-prog/cryptonite_taskphase_arunima/module 2/implicit relative path.md

     Here is your flag:
     pwn.college{sh1XfdjteUezt9C44V9RhtdrRyt.dFTN1QDLwgzN0czW}

-## So I ran different commands using different combinations of . and / and I got successful in my third attempt.
+## So I planned ran different commands using different combinations of . and / and I luckily got successful in my first attempt.